mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

       - Related list of Transactions
       - Images of the invoice
       - Approval process steps containing link to Approve or Reject the invoice
-   2. The system displays the fieldset defined for the related lists
+   2. The system displays for each related list its defined fieldset
    3. End of flow

 ##### 2. The administrator selects an Invoice which status is "Approved" belonging to a Program that requests invoice authorization and requests invoice products (step 3 of basic flow)